zealvora/certified-kubernetes-application-developer/practice-tests/troubleshoot-01.md

 #### Hints:

 A ServiceAccount named `pod-lister-sa` exists.
+Use this service account for the application Pods.

 A Role named `pod-reader-role` exists in the `dev-namespace` which grants permission to get, watch, and list pods.